 Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.
 What you have seen and learned about infant feeding from your family, friends, and teachers is likely to influence your attitude and perceptions.
-Whether you definitely plan to breastfeed or you are still uncertain, consider the fact that your milk is the best milk for your baby, and it is the ideal first food for your baby's first several months.
+Whether you definitely plan to breastfeed or you are still uncertain, consider the fact that your milk is the best milk for your baby.
+It is the ideal first food for your baby's first several months.

-Nature designed human milk especially for human babies, and it has several advantages over any substitute ever developed.
+Breastfeeding.
+Nature designed human milk especially for human babies.
+It has several advantages over any substitute ever developed.
 Your milk contains just the right balance of nutrients, and it contains them in a form most easily used by the human baby's immature body systems.
 Because it was developed for your human baby, your milk is also the most gentle on your baby's systems.

 Helpful hints for feeding your baby